Explaining VI Branding & Positioning

-Now before we start let’s understand with a case study when Kingfisher airlines took over Air Deccan and they have started marketing with a new identity as “Simplified Deccan” with the same Kingfisher Red and the result we all know, lead to shuts down its operation later on.
-Therefore, as a Brand Consulting Agency, we could relate and compare both these cases almost in a similar kind of situation.
-Just like Kingfisher, Vodafone was also known as a premium brand in their respective market and both have acquired mass brand like Air Deccan and Idea Cellular respectively.
+Now before we start let’s understand with a case study of when Kingfisher Airlines took over Air Deccan and they have started marketing with a new identity as “Simplified Deccan” with the same Kingfisher Red and the result we all know, which led to shutting down its operation later on.
+Therefore, as a Brand Consulting Agency, we could relate and compare both these cases in a similar kind of situation.
+Just like Kingfisher, Vodafone was also known as a premium brand in their respective market and both have acquired mass brands like Air Deccan and Idea Cellular respectively.
 Now if you study more about the timing of both the mergers, you will find both the situation is almost common as unfavourable and volatile in terms of their work segment.

 2. Brand Perception Analysis:

 We all have to understand except necessary items most of the brands do not cater to all the class for simply fear of losing one particular class.
 So Vodafone and Idea both did the same thing and created a separate brand Instead of being converted to any of them and positioned in between as “Not a Mass Neither a Class” and packaged as a middle-class oriented brand aim to complete with a mass accepted brand like JIO.

 Although this new brand is looking minimal, simple, but still I would like to add certain points, which I personally think, maybe missed out or did not consider.

 3A.
 Earlier Vodafone logo has a 2-colour process, where red was primary and white was negative comparing VI, which becomes a 3-colour process where red is primary, and yellow and white respectively as secondary and negative.
 We know the integration is been done based on their previous brand colour palette but honestly saying the exercise looks too mundane and quick which doesn’t make any justice to Vodafone’s previous unique look which used to stand out in any field, media, background specially the mnemonic one.